-Click on to activate the group sequencer.

-To change the sequencer settings right-click on:

-- Duration: set the duration to show each camera.
-You can set a value between 1 sec and 60 sec. - Autostart: Once you switch to the Grid view, the group sequencer will start automatically.
+- 2. To change the sequencer settings right-click on: - Duration: set the duration to show each group.
+You can set a value between 1 sec and 60.
+The "Combined Sequencer" activates the group sequencer together with the camera sequencer ("Autostart" on the camera sequencer is not needed).
+The group sequencer waits until all cameras on a grid or graphic have been cycled before switching to the next group.
+When the "Combined Sequencer" is active then the camera sequencers "Stop at Event" and "Restart after Confirmation" also apply to the group sequencer. - Autostart: Once you switch to the Grid view, the group sequencer will start automatically.